 There are many interesting dog breeds in the world today, and they come in a wide variety of different sizes.
-The smallest breeds are considered toy dogs, many of which are recognized by the American Kennel Club (AKC).
+The smallest breeds are considered toy dogs, most of which are recognized by the American Kennel Club (AKC).
 Some toy breeds come from ancient bloodlines and were originally developed to be small.
 Other toy breeds are recreations of larger breeds, especially working and hunting breeds.

 These are small dogs with big personalities.
 They never seem to lose confidence, yet they have no problem being loving and affectionate when spending time with their human family members.
 The Affenpinscher has thick, coarse fur and while smart, does not take too well to training.